 - Masks are optional for adults who have been vaccinated.
 Unvaccinated adults and children regardless of vaccination status should still wear masks when indoors.

 - Children/youth and adults working with children/youth will need to wear masks until San Mateo County no longer requires school children to wear masks at school.

 - Windows and doors will remain open except in extreme weather conditions.

-- Following the service refreshments may be served in the olive garden outdoors.
-You may remove your mask when outdoors if you are eating or drinking.
+- Masks may remove your mask if you are eating or drinking.
 But please be sensitive to those who have to protect themselves or loved ones.
 Be ready to mask up.